Lebanese Hummus Recipe

-- Scrape the sides and bottom of the food processor with a spoon ,then pulse a little bit more, until smooth and creamy- about 1-2 minutes.
+- Scrape the sides and bottom of the food processor with a rubber spoon ,then pulse a little bit more, until smooth and creamy- about 1-2 minutes.

-- If your hummus is too thick, blend 1-2 extra tablespoons of cold water into your hummus until reaching your desired consistency.
+- Add about 5 tablespoons of cold water and pulse some more, until reaching your desired consistency.

 - Transfer hummus mixture to a serving plate.

-- Serve topped with drizzle of olive oil and a light sprinkle of paprika powder.
+- Serve topped with drizzle of olive oil.

 - A dash of ground paprika or sumac, for extra flavor and a splash of color.

 - Extra-virgin olive oil

 Looking for More Dip Recipes?